We worked with Royal Derby Hospital to create a custom protective face mask for a Derby County football player.

 Informing us of their specific requirements, the hospital needed time to perfect the fit of the mask and the player needed time to wear it during training for optimum comfort.

 Our engineers had limited time due to the duration of the mould curing process, so they quickly got to work on creating a negative from the supplied mould of the player’s face.
 We delivered the mask to the hospital by Thursday afternoon 24 hours after the initial request.

 The player was extremely happy with the fit and we showcased our high-performance engineering skills to a national TV audience during a high-profile FA cup, 4th round match on Friday evening at Derby iPro stadium.

-“When the call came in, we did all we could to help, as both the hospital and the football club are big parts of our community,” Mark Gould of Business Development commented.
+“When the call came in, we did all we could to help, as both the hospital and the football club are big parts of our community,” Business Development Team commented.
 “The guys on the shop floor were also very happy to get involved as the majority of our team are Derby County fans!”

-We did everything we could to help, as both the hospital and the football club are big parts of our community- Mark Gould, Business Development
+We did everything we could to help, as both the hospital and the football club are big parts of our community- Business Development Team

 Our mask received plenty of attention across social media and from the TV commentators.
 Royal Derby Hospital were pleased with our work too, telling us they had “nothing but great feedback from the player and the club.”